Posted: Fri, January 31, 2014 | By: Hank Pellissier

 This means… ZERO… from“non-Mormon”Transhumanists.

 Later, when I tried to raise money for my Mangyan Assistance Project - helping a starving indigenous tribe in the Philippines - I received another $300 from Lincoln Cannon, president of theMormonTranshumanists, plus $500 from Ted Peters, aLutheranTranshumanist, plus another $20 from a Greek Orthodox man.
 Thanks!

 How much money did I receive from non-religious transhumanists?

 Why are [most] transhumanists parsimonious?
 [90% are atheist, like me] Miserly?
 Why are we so bad at “giving”?

-So… I was happy when I discovered, via Facebook, that a transhumanist group - the Mormon Transhumanist Association (MTA) recently devoted itself to being on-going philanthropists - via the micro-lending organization, KIVA.
+The exception to this - as I have mentioned twice already - the Mormon Transhumanist Association (MTA).
+The members of this group are steady philanthropists via the micro-lending organization, KIVA.
 The link to their activity is HERE.

 To find out more about this rare, and - I hope - highly infectious - transhumanist benevolence, I interviewed Lincoln Cannon, the MTA founder/director, via email:

 Hank Pellissier: How did you arrive at the idea to be “charitable”?
 And why did you decide to do it, via KIVA?